π¨π±Chile Political Stability: 62.8/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Chile is a long and narrow country located on the west side of the Andes Mountains, stretching over 4,300 km north to south but only 350 km at its widest point.
 It features a diverse range of climates and landscapes, including the Atacama Desert in the north, a Mediterranean climate in the center, and oceanic conditions in the south.
-The Andes Mountains form a natural border with Bolivia and Argentina, while the southern coast is characterized by fjords and islands.
-Chile also claims a portion of Antarctica and several Pacific islands, including Easter Island.
+The country is known for its mountainous terrain, with the Andes forming a natural border and containing the highest peak, Nevado Ojos del Salado, at 6,891 meters.

-Chile has a population of approximately 19 million people, with a significant urban concentration, particularly in the central region around Santiago.
-The official language is Spanish, and the country has a rich cultural heritage influenced by indigenous and European traditions.
-Major religions include Roman Catholicism and Protestantism, with a growing number of people identifying as non-religious.
+Chile has a population of approximately 19 million people, with a diverse cultural heritage influenced by indigenous peoples and European settlers.
+The official language is Spanish, and the country has a mix of religions, predominantly Roman Catholicism and Protestantism.

 Governance Indicators